The Republic of Love

-The Republic of Love is a 2003 romantic comedy-drama film directed by Deepa Mehta.
+The Republic of Love is a 2003 Canadian-British-Danish romantic comedy-drama film directed by Deepa Mehta.
 It is based on the novel of the same name by Carol Shields and stars Bruce Greenwood and Emilia Fox.
 It premiered at the Toronto International Film Festival in 2003.
 It was released publicly on February 13, 2004.

 Plot

-The plot centers on a charismatic radio talk show host, Tom Avery (Bruce Greenwood), and his "mermaid researcher" girlfriend Fay (Emilia Fox).
+The plot centers on a charismatic radio talk show host, Tom Avery, and his "mermaid researcher" girlfriend Fay.
 Tom has had a turbulent past with relationships and has had three divorces before the age of 40.
 Many of Tom's ex-wives turn out to be friends of Fay's.
 Fay has an overly high expectation of the men she dates; she expects perfection and wants to emulate her parents' rock-solid marriage.
 One day, it turns out that Fay's parents' marriage is not as perfect as it seemed and it breaks down suddenly, after 40 years of "wedded bliss.”
 Fay panics and feels insecure in her own relationship and forces Tom to go to great lengths to convince her that their relationship is different and that they are meant for each other.